thatguyinabeanie/brighton-park-potholes/README.md

 ## 📝 Customization

-To adapt this for other streets or wards:
+To adapt this for other infrastructure issues:

 1. Update the alderman contact info in `src/app/page.tsx`
-2. Modify the email template to address your specific concerns
+2. Modify the email template to address your specific infrastructure problem
-3. Update the street boundaries and ward number
+3. Update the location details and ward number
 4. Deploy your own version

 ## 🤝 Contributing